Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/dataanalyticstools.md

 ![A spending report in Power BI](media/M365-Freelance-Toolkit-dashboard-freelancereport-520x322-callouts.png)

-For Chad, a Procurement director at Microsoft, and his team of sourcing managers focused on standing up a responsible freelance program for our enterprise, they needed to measure the impact of our freelance program.
-Learn how they did this and how your organization can do this with our best practices.
+Chad, a Procurement director at Microsoft, and his team of sourcing managers needed to measure the impact of our freelance program to see if it was effective and responsible.
+See how they did this with our best practices.

 <ul class="panelContent cardsF cols cols2">
     <li>